Steve: Thanks for joining us. I’m Steve Hsu.

 Tim: It is absurd.
-It is exactly result of this error in believing that biomass is carbon free.
+It is exactly a result of this error in believing that biomass is carbon free.

 Steve: Wow.
 See, I thought you were saying that euphemistically to represent cut down trees, plant some nice little corn crop or something, and then pretend that because we’re burning, we’re making ethanol, we’re okay or something.

-Tim: And most of those trees are coming from the US and Canada, where we cut them down and turn into wood pellets, and then we ship them to Europe.
+Tim: And most of those trees are coming from the US and Canada, where we cut them down and turn them into wood pellets, and then we ship them to Europe.